Hurricane Preparedness, Safety and Emergency Planning for Pets.

 2. DO NOT let your animals outside unless you know for a fact that is it safe.

-4. Keep cats confined to a room until things are back to normal or close to normal.
+4. Keep cats confined to a room or crate (1 cat per crate if they are adults) until things are back to normal or close to normal as possible.

-5. If you had evacuated with your pets to a friend’s home or family and pet or pets are cats that go outdoors when they are at home.
+5. If you had evacuated with your pets to a friend or family member home and your pet or pets are cats that you usually let them go outdoors at home, DO NOT LET THEM GO OUT AT ALL.

-6. Always use battery operated candles, regular candles are easily tipped over by pets and they become a great fire hazard.
+6. Always use battery operated candles, regular candles are easily tipped over by pets and are a fire hazard.

 7. Be on the lookout for neighbor’s pets that may be lost.

-8. Never light barbecues inside your home or turn generators on inside of your home.
+8. Never light barbecues grills inside your home or turn generators on inside of your home.

 9. Keep Lighter fluid and matches away from pets at all times.

-10. In case your pets are lost, familiarize yourself with organizations that are helping storm victims locate lost and found pets.
+10. If your pets are lost, familiarize yourself with reputable organizations that are helping storm victims and inform them of your lost pet so then can help locate them.

 Check local county shelters (GO IN PERSON, EVERY DAY TO CHECK), post flyers, put familiar scents like a dirty T shirts with your scent around your home, etc.